icrc/virtual-reality-docs/editing.md

 ## Sharing Project Links

 The best way for users to access and use your Video Pathway projects is via a sharing URL that you can get by clicking the 'Share View Link' in the side menu.
 A simple web link will be provided that can be sent out to your users - they will be taken to a viewing screen for your project.

+## Editing Actions

+There are various parts of a project that will be require 'actions' to be defined.
+Where these are required, you will find specialised 'action editing fields'.
+These will show a summary of the existing [action code](actionCode.md), along with an edit button that will show an editor popup to assist in their modification.

+Simple actions (like jumping to another scene, setting the next scene) are presented in a simplified way in the editor in order to make adding them (hopefully) more efficient.
+However, should the details of your required action be more complex, an advanced mode is available.

+For an exhaustive list of the individual actions available - please see the [Action Reference](actionReference.md).